tonyamf/Machine_Learning-_Techniques_for_Credit_Card_Fraud_Detection/README.md

 cd <repository-directory>
 ```

-⋅⋅⋅⋅* Install Dependencies: Make sure you have the required Python packages installed.
+ * Install Dependencies: Make sure you have the required Python packages installed.
-⋅⋅⋅⋅* pip install pandas scikit-learn matplotlib seaborn imbalanced-learn xgboost scikit-optimize
+ * pip install pandas scikit-learn matplotlib seaborn imbalanced-learn xgboost scikit-optimize
-⋅⋅⋅⋅* Place Data File: Ensure creditcard.csv is in the same directory as the Python script.
+ * Place Data File: Ensure creditcard.csv is in the same directory as the Python script.
-⋅⋅⋅⋅* Execute the Script: Run the analysis from your terminal.
+ * Execute the Script: Run the analysis from your terminal.

-#python fraud_detection_analysis.py
+### python fraud_detection_analysis.py

-The script will perform the data analysis, train the models, print the evaluation metrics to the console, and display the resulting confusion matrices and ROC curves.
+ * The script will perform the data analysis, train the models, print the evaluation metrics to the console, and display the resulting confusion matrices and ROC curves.